Women in STEM: Men's and women's earnings

 Female college graduates earned less on average than male college graduates, even though they shared the earnings growth of all college graduates in the 1980s.
-Some of the differences in salary are related to the differences in occupations entered by women and men.
+Some of the salary differences are related to the differences in occupations entered by women and men.
 Among recent science and engineering bachelor's degree recipients, women were less likely than men to be employed in science and engineering occupations.
 There remains a wage gap between men and women in comparable scientific positions.
 Among more experienced scientists and engineers, the gender gap in salaries is greater than for recent graduates.
 Salaries are highest in mathematics, computer science, and engineering, which are fields in which women are not highly represented.
 In Australia, a study conducted by the Australian Bureau of Statistics has shown that the current gender wage gap between men and women in STEM fields in Australia stands at 30.1 percent as of 2013, which is an increase of 3 percent since 2012.
-In addition, according to a study done by Moss, when faculty members of top research institutions in America were asked to recruit student applicants for a laboratory manager position, both men and women faculty members rated the male applicants as more hire-able and competent for the position, as opposed to the female applicants who shared an identical resume with the male applicants.
-In the Moss study, faculty members were willing to give the male applicants a higher starting salary and career mentoring opportunities.
+In addition, according to a study done by Moss, when faculty members of top research institutions in America were asked to recruit student applicants for a laboratory manager position, both men and women faculty members rated the male applicants as more hireable and competent for the position, as opposed to the female applicants who shared an identical resume with the male applicants.
+Faculty members were willing to give the male applicants a higher starting salary and career mentoring opportunities.

 Education and perception

-The percentage of Ph.D. in STEM fields in the U.S. earned by women is about 42%, whereas the percentage of Ph.D. in all fields earned by women is about 52%.
-Stereotypes and educational differences can lead to the decline of women in STEM fields.
-These differences start as early as the third grade according to Thomas Dee, with boys advancing in math and science and girls advancing in reading.
-According to UNESCO, in 2023, 122 million girls globally are out of school, and women still account for nearly two-thirds of all adults who cannot read.
+The percentage of Ph.D.s in STEM fields in the U.S. earned by women is about 42%, whereas the percentage of Ph.D. in all fields earned by women is about 52%.
+Stereotypes and educational differences can lead to the underrepresentation of women in STEM fields.
+These educational disparities begin as early as the third grade according to Thomas Dee, with boys advancing in math and science and girls advancing in reading.
+According to UNESCO, as of 2023, 122 million girls worldwide are out of school, and women still account for nearly two-thirds of all adults who cannot read.